 My biggest problem when traveling on long-haul trips, whether be on a plane, bus, train or car, is that I can never get comfortable.
-The sudden blast of light when it’s meal time, the lower back pain from lack of support, the pins and needles in my legs from staying in the same position for hours, and the sharp pain in my neck from being on a 90-degree angle.
+Whether it's the sudden blast of light when it's meal time, the lower back pain from lack of support, or the pins and needles in my legs from staying in the same position for hours, don't forget the sharp pain in my neck from being on a 90-degree angle.

 After reading a few travel pillow reviews, the Trtl Travel Pillow came onto my radar.
 Of course, I was skeptical.
 If someone hadn't invented a travel pillow that works so far, it wasn't going to happen… or so I thought.

 This page probably contains affiliate links.
 This means I receive a small commission if you choose to purchase through a link I provide (at no extra cost to you!).
 This helps to keep me on the road and continue to bring awesome content to you!

 The Trtl Travel Pillow doesn't look like a pillow and technically isn't really at all.
 It's a fleece fabric cover over an ergonomic frame.
 The frame is strong enough to support the weight of your head while offering spring and resistance.
 This allows a bit of flexibility when you move, so the pillow doesn't feel rigid, hard, or uncomfortable.
 The bottom of the frame sits on your shoulder then curves up against your neck.
 The top then sits under your chin or against the side of your face, depending on where you position it.

 Once it is in the position you like, the fleece then wraps around your neck and is secured with velcro.
 Not the type of velcro you're used to which stops working once the sticky bit gets full of fluff, gets caught in your hair and is scratchy if it touches your skin.
 This velcro doesn't even look like velcro.
 I doubted it would stick when I first opened the package.
 The result was surprising; it was strong and held perfectly.